kingingcole/coleruche-v1/content/blog/Building-an-Ecommerce-Store-With-Gatsby-and-Shopify/index.md

 _Extra stuff:_ Seeing you do not need the Shopify online store sales channel (as the Gatsby app serves the purpose), you can safely remove it as a sales channel.
 This makes you (or your client) avoid the $29 monthly charges on the Basic Shopify plan and instead, subscribe to the $9 monthly Shopify Lite plan.

-PS: If you would need someone to rather set up the store for you, please [hit me up](mailto:emeruchecole9@gmail.coom).
+PS: If you need someone to set up a store for you, you can [hire me](mailto:emeruchecole9@gmail.coom).